marklindhout/hetzblocker/README.md

 Hetzblocker uses two dedicated lists for blocking: a domain list, and a URL list.

+## Domain Block-List

+Domain list entries are used for publishers and platforms whose business model or core behaviour is based on breaking [The Rules](https://github.com/marklindhout/hetzblocker/wiki/The-Rules:-What-does-Hetzblocker-block%3F).

 The domain list can be found at [src/js/common/domainlist.js](https://github.com/marklindhout/hetzblocker/blob/master/src/js/common/domainlist.js).
 This list is used to block entire domains.
-The entry `'bild.de'` will block for `www.bild.de`, `media.bild.de`, and `bild.de`.
-This means that all subdomains are automatically globbed as well.
+This means that **all** pages within a domain are matched.
+Domain list entries are matched on the URL’s **domain** and **top-level domain**.
+This means that the entry `'exampledomain.de'` will block `'www.exampledomain.de'`, `'media.exampledomain.de'`, and `'exampledomain.de'`.

+## URL Block-List

 Since it’s unpractical to block an entire blogging platform like Medium or WordPress if just one author is misbehaving, Hetzblocker also contains a URL block list.
 This second one is a list with full URLs to block.
 Blocking only works if the match is exact.
 This list can block YouTube channels, Twitter accounts, Medium authors, etc.
-List entries are matched on the URL’s domain name and path.
+Page list entries are matched on the URL’s **sub-domain**, **domain**, **top-level domain**, and **path**.
 The URL block list can be found at [src/js/common/pagelist.js](https://github.com/marklindhout/hetzblocker/blob/master/src/js/common/pagelist.js)

+**Note:** Query parameters are not taken into consideration.
+This means that the list entry `'http://site.tld/path'` matches `'http://site.tld/path'` and `'http://site.tld/path?foo=bar'`.
+There are platforms that use query parameters for account or author differentiation, but those are few and far in between.
+If this case pops up, an implementation can be written.

 # Developing Hetzblocker

 ## Coding Standards

 This is an extension that is planned for all platforms supporting the Webextension standard.
-The JavaScript has (for now) been written in ES5, and uses Gulp.js for building and resources manipulation.
+The JavaScript has been written in ES6, and uses Gulp and Babel for building and transpilation.

-There is no transpilation taking place: It’s ES5 all the way down.
+## Code Style

+Hetzblocker uses the [JavaScript Standard Style](https://standardjs.com/) for code formatting and code style.
+For other files, the project’s included [Editor Config](https://editorconfig.org/) applies.

+### Testing

+**No untested code in production!**<sup>1, 2, 3</sup>

+<sup>1</sup> In an ideal world, Hetzblocker would have full test coverage

+<sup>2</sup> Also, in an ideal world Hetzblocker would not be needed.

+<sup>3</sup> The goal is high test coverage, but let’s keep it realistic and treat this on a case-by-case basis.

 ## System Requirements